 - Reduced earning capacity (for parents who are unable to work due to the injury)

 - Pain and suffering

 - Loss of enjoyment of life

 Your child is looking at a difficult future, and you are looking at years of medical expenses.
 If an act of negligence caused your child’s birth injury, you should not hesitate to pursue a claim against the doctor or hospital responsible for it.
 Both have professional liability insurance for cases of medical malpractice, and you are well within your rights to file a claim against these policies to secure your child’s future.

 To pursue a birth injury claim in the state of New York, you must first fulfill certain criteria, and you should launch an in-depth investigation into the cause of your child’s trauma.
-Doing this on your own can be next to impossible, which is why you should contact Wingate, Russotti, Shapiro & Halperin, LLP.
+Doing this on your own can be next to impossible, which is why you should contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 For more than 50 years, we have served as strong advocates for parents and injured children.
 We can sit down with your family in a free consultation and explain everything.